Radio Television of Serbia: Radio Television of Serbia (1990s)

 During the March 1991 anti-war demonstrations in Belgrade, the protesters issued a series of demands, one of which was the sacking of RTB's general director, Dušan Mitević.
 The Yugoslav government eventually relented and removed Mitević from his position at RTB.
 On 8 October 1991, four RTB journalists were killed on the Glina–Petrinja road, in central Croatia, while covering Yugoslavia's civil war.

 RTS was established in 1992 with the merger of RTB and regional networks Radio-Television Novi Sad and Radio-Television Priština into a true national network.
 All transmitters, relay stations, antennas and other television equipment once owned by these broadcasters were inherited by RTS.
 As Yugoslavia disintegrated, RTS's journalistic standards plummeted.
 During the Siege of Dubrovnik, RTS claimed that smoke rising from the city's Old Town was the result of automobile tires set on fire by locals.
 During the Siege of Sarajevo, RTS newscasts showed an image of Sarajevo from the 1980s, untouched, thereby downplaying the severity of the siege.
 As the wars dragged on, the Yugoslav government began terminating the employment of many dissenting journalists.
 By January 1993, nearly 1,300 RTS employees – amounting to one-third of the broadcaster's pre-war workforce – had been fired.

 RTS was active during the Kosovo War and the concurrent NATO bombing of Yugoslavia.
 On 20 April, the Supreme Allied Commander Europe, General Wesley Clark, ordered that RTS was to be bombed off the air.
 NATO missiles struck RTS at 2:06 a.m on 23 April.
-Serbia's Minister of Information, Aleksandar Vučić, scheduled to appear on CNN's Larry King Live from RTS's headquarters at 2:30 a.m., narrowly escaped the bombing.
+Serbia's Minister of Information, Aleksandar Vučić, who would become Prime Minister in 2014 and President in 2017, scheduled to appear on CNN's Larry King Live from RTS's headquarters at 2:30 a.m., narrowly escaped the bombing.
 Sixteen RTS employees were killed and an additional 16 were injured.
 The human rights organization Amnesty International condemned the attack and described it as a war crime.
 NATO officials stated that the alliance considered RTS a legitimate target because of its "biased and distorted coverage" of the war.
 The bombing temporarily forced RTS off the air, but it resumed broadcasting several hours later, and continued to do so for the rest of the conflict.